 Turns out, Mom was right.
 Drinking milk helps you grow up strong.
 That’s because milk contains calcium, which helps your body build and maintain bone strength (and a healthy smile).

 Dairy isn’t your thing?
 There are plenty of non-dairy calcium boosters.
-Munch on white beans, almonds, oranges, and leafy greens, such as kale and spinach, to reach your daily calcium goal.
+Munch on white beans, almonds, oranges, and leafy greens, like kale and spinach, to reach your daily calcium goal.

-In addition to soaking up the rays, you can also add vitamin D to your diet daily.
-Eggs, cheese, mushrooms, and fatty fish, such as tuna and salmon, are all excellent sources of vitamin D. Again, be sure to talk to your medical health professional before taking any vitamin supplements.
+In addition to soaking up the rays, you can also add Vitamin D to your diet daily.
+Eggs, cheese, mushrooms, and fatty fish, like tuna and salmon, are all excellent sources of Vitamin D.

 Spending time outside has other health benefits in addition to building bone strength.
 It increases your concentration, boosts your mood, and reduces stress.

 DO 12 CRUNCHES A DAY

 Strength training is an effective way to help your bones grow strong by helping them hold in calcium.
 Regular and consistent physical activity will also help slow down bone loss as you get older.